 - Keep It Simple: Can you explain your sales compensation structure to anyone without a doctorate in mathematics?
 If it takes more than a paragraph to summarize how commissions are awarded and how much of on-target earnings the base salary composes, you may consider simplifying your plan a bit.
 If your salespeople can’t understand how it works, it won’t successfully incentivize them to sell.

 - Clearly Communicate: Tell candidates how compensation works, include it in employment contracts, detail it in training resources, bring it up in sales meetings.
 Take every opportunity you get to reiterate how the sales team earns money to ensure they understand how to earn as much as they can.
 Remember: when they earn money, you earn money.

 - Set Reasonable Quotas: If commission rates are based on how much of a quota your salespeople attain, set reasonable quotas.
 Consider all the factors, such as opportunity within the territory and competition, before determining how much a salesperson needs to earn to reach a specific rate of commission.
 If a quota seems unattainable to the salesperson, it will discourage rather than incentivize sales.

 - Distribute Commissions on Time: Pay commissions on time to reestablish that security your employees gained with base salary.
 When employees can’t rely on their employers to pay them accurately and on time, they may seek other opportunities where that is guaranteed.

 If you’re implementing a base salary plus commission plan — or any sales commission plan — to pay your employees, we can help you automate the process.
-Drop us a line or set up a demo and we’ll show you how we’ve been helping sales organizations of all sizes simplify sales commission management.
+Contact us for more information or set up a demo and we’ll show you how we’ve been helping sales organizations of all sizes simplify sales commission management.